amolnaristvan/conky-system-lua/README.md

 if you want ot use this conky you have to edit some things in settings lua and the bar and text lua the 2ndd hard drive mountpoint

-if i have now time i vill edit the settings lua and will be more easy
+if i have time I vill edit the settings lua and will be more easy ... comming soon :)